brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 Jobs
 ^^^^

+* [Ｘ] Had conversation with D and sent assorted writing samples (20170609)
+* [Ｘ] Sent technical writing samples to T and requested information about their writing rules (20170608-9)
-* [Ｘ] Submitted a number of technical writing samples to Jane Street, at their request.
+* [Ｘ] Submitted a number of technical writing samples to J, at their request.
 (20170531)
 * [Ｘ] Prepare résumé for technical writing positions.
 20170525: Wrote to RC Jobs to discussion position and whether application should go through RC or not; no response yet.
 20170530: Résumé prepared and submitted to RC Jobs.
-* [Ｘ] Wrote to Jobs about Jane Street position.
+* [Ｘ] Wrote to Jobs about J position.
 (20170530)
-* [Ｘ] Lunch conversation with TwoSigma technical writer.
+* [Ｘ] Lunch conversation with T technical writer.
 (20170523) Relatively more technical contracting position may be available right now; will hear back.
 Discussed some ethical issues with RMKA.

 ----